GuildCrafts/web-development-js/_goals/396-Topic_Benchmarks.md

 They will likely ask you to walk through your each file in your code and explain how it works.

 To prepare for this assessment, consider the following questions.
 These may or may not be things the assessor will ask about.
-You should be able to provide a good answer to any of them.
+You should be prepared to answer any of them.

 - How are the project files organized?
 What does each file do?
 - What is the role of this function or subroutine?